blank0826/Mini-Web-Apps/README.md

     "moderator": "hackerrankID_moderator"
 }
 ```
-4. Run [automation.js](https://github.com/blank0826/Mini-Web-Apps/blob/master/HackerrankAutomation/automation.js), this will open the browser show you logging in and will add all competetions with your mentioned moderator.
+4. Run [automation.js](https://github.com/blank0826/Mini-Web-Apps/blob/master/HackerrankAutomation/automation.js), this will open the browser show you logging in and will add all competitions with your mentioned moderator.

 # Contact
 ## [Aditya Srivastava](mailto:aditya26052002@gmail.com?subject=GitHub)